njnmco/zasnut/README.md

 The Kickstarter may be dead, but the extension was completed anyways.

+When this extension is installed, tabs will automatically unload around 2 minutes after being de-selected.

 ## Design goals

   * Pico weight - extremely light, ~20 lines of code.